 - Yojimbo pits a gangster with a revolver against a shitstirrer with a katana, both of whom say their respective weapons are best.

-- On the opposite side, there's Han Solo's declaration that "Hokey religions and ancient weapons are no match for a good blaster at your side, kid."
+- Guns.
+There's Han Solo's declaration that "Hokey religions and ancient weapons are no match for a good blaster at your side, kid."
 In The Empire Strikes Back, Darth Vader proves him wrong.
-On Hoth in the same film, Han does use Luke's lightsaber briefly (the only non-jedi to do so in the film series) to cut open Luke's mount.
+On Hoth in the same film, Han uses Luke's lightsaber briefly (the only non-jedi to do so in the film series) to cut open Luke's mount.

 - Featured prominently in Sukiyaki Western Django, all manner of weapon was used, culminating in a dual between the Hero and the Big Bad in the final scene, with the Hero using a pistol against the Big Bad's Katana.
 He even parries a strike from the Katana, locking it against the finger guard.
 As shown in this picture◊